jensdietrich/yamf-remark/README.md

 The oracle table has three rows:

 1. a header row with question ids in columns 2,3, ..
-2. a row with correct answers
+2. a row with the correct answers
 3. a row with all possible answers (usually the values are all the same)
 4. the first column has descriptive labels